 “I heard that and thought, ‘What did I fear all this time?’ ” Tirado says.

 In the weeks that followed, Tirado would be elected to UCF’s Lavender Council, the student advisory board that interacts with faculty, staff and LGBTQ+ Student Support Services.
 She’d help connect students to Zebra Coalition, which is a local nonprofit that provides shelter and mental health resources, and to Knights Pantry, which provides food for UCF students who are struggling financially — with drop-offs at Pride Commons.

 “This isn’t a collection of buildings and rooms,” Tirado says of the UCF campus.
 “It’s people, and it feels like home.”

 Spend one minute with Tirado and you’d never believe she was once a shy teenager.
 Or that she came to UCF from a small high school intent on studying English literature because it might allow her to remain quiet and isolated.

 “I really wanted to be a lawyer,” Tirado says, “but the idea of a person ‘like me’ speaking in front of adults seemed petrifying.
 Honestly, I didn’t think about what I’d do in my 20s because I wasn’t sure if I’d even make it that far.
 It always felt like the world hated me.”

 She figured she’d disappear to a college in the Northeast or out West.
-At the time of her research of universities, Tirado noticed on the Campus Pride Index that UCF ranked No. 1 in Florida for its LGBTQ+ services and among the top schools nationally.
+At the time of her research of universities, Tirado noticed on the Campus Pride Index that UCF ranked No. 1 in Florida for its LGBTQ+ services and among the top schools nationally (and it remains one of the top universities in Florida for LGBTQ+ inclusion, according to the organization).
 She enrolled, arrived and discovered something about her life.